 Find out what the law permits in your state or city on the AKTI website.

-Knowing what the law allows will help you narrow down your list of suitable knives.
+Knowing what the law allows will help narrow your list of suitable knives.

 Full Tang vs. Half Tang

 The tang is the portion of the blade that extends into the handle.
 With a full tang knife, the blade extends the entire length of the handle.
-This usually makes the knife stronger and reduces the risk of the blade snapping.
-However, it can make for a heavier knife.
+This usually strengthens the knife and reduces the blade’s risk of snapping.
+Howeveblade’san make for a heavier knife.

 Half or partial tang knives have less material in the handle, making for a lighter handle.
 However, it may be more prone to breaking under extreme conditions.